jnf/blinder/db/texts/event_info.md

 _Balancing Information_ is used to provide contextual information about proposals and how they would fit together as a whole conference.
 There are no wrong answers to these questions!

 _Personal &amp; Contact Information_ is used during the very last round of the selection process to confirm basic feasibility of selections, like making sure one person isn't picked to do two talks (it's totally fine to submit more than one proposal but we'll only select one per person).
+We will never share or publish your information without your explicit permission.
+If you are selected to be a presenter, we will contact you for permissions to share some details (like your name and twitter handle) on the SCRC website.

 _Help Us Out_ is not used at any point during the talk selection process, but if you're selected, it will help us immensely with things like ordering t&#45;shirts and updating the SCRC website.